 In response to a quora question – Future- How will the future of businesses and management look like and what changes should we expect?

-– 100 million workers to be replaced in US alone by 2025, where the total workforce today is 146 million.
+2. Future of robots replacing the workers – 100 million workers to be replaced in US alone by 2025, where the total workforce today is 146 million.

 What this means is, the world as we know it will have to change – culturally, economically, physically for a peaceful future.
 The second economy is inevitable to a certain extent.
 It will replace jobs and no new jobs will be created.
 The prosperity created would be accessible to fewer and fewer people.
 Most of us will lose out.
 For a peaceful future, perhaps the governments would have to consider a golden mean of expanded social security + lifestyle allowances for the vast majority of people, and high taxes for the controllers of the vast systems.

 3. Very high rates of change – As it is, we find it difficult to keep up with the changes affecting our work – may it be managers or workers – newer systems, newer softwares, newer ways of doing things.
 The rate of change will only accelerate here after.